tortiz7/microblog_VPC_deployment/README.md

 ### Testing SSH from the `Jenkins` EC2 into the `Web_Server` EC2

-- **Why:** This workload will require us to SSH from one EC2 into another one, in order to make the deployment of our Microblog Flask Application truly automated.
+- **Why:** This workload will require us to SSH from one EC2 into another one, in order to automate the deployment of our Microblog Flask Application.
 This will serve as our first test of SSH'ing from one server to the other.

 - **How:** In order to SSH from the `Jenkins` server into the `Web_Server`, we will need to first create a new key pair.
 Run the `ssh-keygen ~/.ssh` command from the commandline in the `Jenkins` server to create a new keypair in your .ssh directory, name your key pair something that will remind you it is for accessing the `Web_Server`, and then save the downloaded .pem key somewhere safe.
-Nano into the .pub key that was just create, and copy all the contents within.
+Nano into the .pub key that was just created, and copy all the contents within.
 Then, go back to your running EC2 instances and connect to the `Web_Server`.
 Once connected, run `cd .ssh` to get to the `.ssh` directory, than run `nano authorized_keys` and paste the contents of the .pub key into this file in a new line.

 	Go back to the tab with your `Jenkins` EC2 instance terminal, and run the following command: `ssh -i <your_.pem_key_filename> ubuntu@<your_Web_Server's_Public_IP>`.
 Type yes when asked if you trust the host's identity to connect to the `Web_Server` EC2 and save it's unique "fingerprint" in the `known_hosts` folder in the `Jenkins` EC2s .ssh folder.
 Every subsequent SSH attempt to the `Web_Server` EC2 will check this fingerprint saved in the known_hosts folder and compare it with the fingerprint of the `Web_Server` so we know we're connecting to the correct server.
 This is an added security step that helps prevent "man-in-the-middle" attacks, wherein a bad actor attempts to impersonate a server in order to get your credentials.